Hopkinsville-Christian County Airport

 Hopkinsville-Christian County Airport (ICAO: KHVC, FAA LID: HVC) is a city-owned public-use airport located two nautical miles (3.7 km) east of the central business district of Hopkinsville, a city in Christian County, Kentucky, United States.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned HVC by the FAA but has no designation from the IATA.

 Facilities and aircraft

 Hopkinsville-Christian County Airport covers an area of 180 acre at an elevation of 564 feet (172 m) above mean sea level.
 It has one asphalt paved runway designated 8/26 which measures 5,505 by 100 feet (1,678 x 30 m).

-For the 12-month period ending November 21, 2008, the airport had 25,800 aircraft operations, an average of 70 per day: 87% general aviation, 7% air taxi and 6% military.
-At that time there were 47 aircraft based at this airport: 98% single-engine and 2% multi-engine.
+For the 12-month period ending November 5, 2019, the airport had 41,000 aircraft operations, an average of 112 per day: 78% general aviation, 15% military, and 7% air taxi.
+At that time there were 38 aircraft based at this airport: 36 single-engine, 1 multi-engine, and 1 glider.